zerah-doan/scopic-task/README.md

 # scopic-task

 ## Task 1 & 2
-You could find task 1 & 2 in this repo.
-There are 2 classes for 2 tasks accordingly
+You could find task 1 & 2 in this repo, there are 2 classes under Test folder

 ## Task 3
 ### a) Test cases